 An unloaded semi-truck can weigh 35,000 pounds, and a loaded one can be as much as 80,000 pounds.
 When these vehicles are in a crash, they often lead to some of the most severe accidents.
 People involved in 18-wheeler crashes are left with high medical bills, lost wages, and other damages.

-We’ll Investigate Your Case
+Our Semi-Truck Accident Lawyers Investigate Your Case

 It’s crucial to find out what caused your crash.
 Your attorney can investigate the scene, collect evidence, examine police reports, and interview eyewitnesses to determine the cause.
 Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA also has a network of experts who can recreate the accident scene or review the evidence to help us understand the case and its value.